 4 – The staff is not as knowledgeable about their venue as other venues are

-The first time you meet the venue staff if they come across as being clueless to some of the basic venue amenities, this is not a good sign.
+If the venue staff comes across as being clueless to some of the basic venue amenities, this is a red flag that places them in the bad DC venue category.
 Prior to your site visit, event staff members should find out as much information about you and your event as possible.
-This allows you to have a smooth venue walk through verses being told, "I'll get back to you on that".
+This allows you to have a smooth venue walk through verses being told, “I’ll get back to you on that”.
 Details are everything when you are choosing between venues and want to make a decision now.

 5 – The venue has bad aesthetics